The Gambler from Natchez: Plot

 In 1848, after four years away from New Orleans, Vance Colby is summoned by his gambler father.
 On a riverboat, a gambler named Gottfried accuses him of cheating.
 Vance beats him into submission, but when Vance's back is turned, Gottfried comes after him with a baling hook.
 Riverboat captain Barbee's attractive daughter Melanie intervenes to save Vance.

 Ashore, Vance comes to the aid of Ivette Rivage when her carriage's horse goes lame.
 At her family plantation, Araby, he meets her brother André and fiancé Claude St. Germaine, who become noticeably less friendly when they learn that he is Chip Colby's son.
 After Vance departs, André sends his henchman Etienne and two others to ambush him.
 Etienne throws a knife that pierces Vance's side, but he manages to shoot Etienne in the arm and escape in a small boat.
 He is spotted by Melanie, and his wound is treated by Barbee after Josh pulls the knife carefully out.
 Barbee informs Vance that his father once saved Barbee from losing his riverboat to a card sharp.

 When Vance goes to see his father, he finds a coffin.
 He learns from Police Commissioner Renard that the elder Colby was accused of cheating and shot by Rivage.
-Rivage's claim is backed by casino owner Nicholas Cadiz and a waiter name René Garonne.
+Rivage's claim is backed by casino owner Nicholas Cadiz and a waiter named René Garonne.
 Vance writes the three names on a three of spades playing card.
 Vance abducts Cadiz' waiter Garonne and pressures him into telling the truth.
 Chip Colby and Rivage were playing 21 in a private room at Cadiz's establishment.
 Rivage lost his brand new riverboat, the Baton Rouge, to Colby, then insisted on one more hand, wagering Araby against the Baton Rouge.
 After he lost, he became enraged and shot Colby.
 Cadiz then placed a marked deck in the dead man's hand.
 Garonne also reveals that Rivage, St. Germaine, Cadiz, and Colby were partners in the riverboat.
 However, Garonne is taken in the middle of the night, leaving Colby with no proof.